 Revolution and social thought as a means of comprehending the development of the modern world.
 Offered alternate Spring semesters.
 Not offered on a regular basis.
-Availability to be determined by the department.

-- History 108.
+V History 108.
 The Three Worlds: Europe, the Americas and the Third World in Modern Times.
 3 hrs.; 3 cr.
+Prereq/Coreq: English 125.

-Prereq/Coreq: English 125.Europe, the Americas, Africa and Asia in modern times; selected historical studies of imperialism, colonialism, nationalism and independence movements. - √ History 113.
+Europe, the Americas, Africa and Asia in modern times; selected historical studies of imperialism, colonialism, nationalism and independence movements.

+History 113.
 The Birth of Europe.
 3 hrs.; 3 cr.
 Prereq/Coreq: English 125.

-The formation of European civilization from earliest times into the $17 \mathrm{th}$ century.
+The formation of European civilization from earliest times into the 17th century.

 √ History 201.
 Beginnings of the American People.
 3 hrs.; 3 cr.
-Prerea: English 125.
+Prereq: English 125.